-The sort code, which is a six-digit number, is usually formatted as three pairs of numbers,
+The uk sort code, which is a six-digit (6) number, is usually divided as 3 pairs of numbers,

 the first digit of the sort code identifies the bank itself and in other cases the first 2 digits

-identify the bank.There is a strong correlation between BIC Codes and sort codes, sort codes are not explicitly encoded
+identify the bank.There is a strong co-relation between BIC/Swift/IBAN Codes and sort codes, sort codes are not explicitly encoded

 into BIC codes .

-The bank itself was allocated a main number alphabetically; Lloyds Bank for example was allocated 3,
+The bank itself was assigned a main number alphabetically; Lloyds Bank for example was allocated 5,

-In the United Kingdom the initial digits of bank sort codes are allocated to settlement members of the Cheque and Credit
+In the United Kingdom the initial digits of bank sort codes are allocated to settlement members of the Credit

-Clearing Company and the Belfast Bankers' Clearing Committee.
-These numbers are six digits long,
+Clearing Company and the Belfast Bankers Clearing Committee.

-Characters 9 to 14 of British and Irish IBANs hold the bank account sort code.
+Characters 9 to 14 of British and Iraland (United Kingdom) IBANs hold the bank account sort code.

-sort code is the name given by both the British and Irish banking industry to the bank codes which are used to route money transfers between banks within their respective countries via their respective clearance organisations.
+sort code is the name given by United Kingdom banking industry to the bank codes which are used to route money transfers between banks within their respective countries via their respective clearance organisations.
 In Ireland it is known as the NSC or National Sort Code and is regulated by IPSO (Irish Payment Services Organisation).

 Although sort codes in both countries have the same format, they are regulated by different authorities as each country has its own banking system